Insights

 2. Response times of 1 second or less are fast enough for users to feel they are interacting freely with the information.

-3. Response times greater than 10 seconds completely lose the user’s attention.
+3. Response times greater than 10 seconds completely lose the average web user’s attention.

 From this Miller concluded that a consistent 2-second response would be ideal.
 Years later this same value of 2 seconds has been used as a performance target for web-based applications.
 Today’s real-time applications, however, require near-instantaneous responsiveness.
 Does even 100ms cut it?
 The answer depends on the context.

-How much of that time is spent receiving data versus mentally processing and physically reacting?
+How much time human spent receiving data versus mentally processing and physically reacting?

 Reaction time is a complex subject and includes several different components of mental processing including: